liuyinz/binky.el/README.md

 - `binky-margin-mode` : toggle to enable or disable margin indicator feature

+- `binky-save` and `binky-restore`: save and restore manual records from file

 ## Customization

 Lots of options are provided, see customization part in file.